List of DC Comics imprints: Hanna-Barbera Beyond

-Dan DiDio and Jim Lee began a new partnership between Hanna-Barbera and DC Comics in January 2016, both companies owned by Time Warner, in order to remake most of the studio's comedic characters and adapt them into darker and edgier settings.
+Hanna-Barbera Beyond was a DC Comics imprint that launched in 2016.
+Based on the characters from Hanna-Barbera animated shows, the imprint reimagined most of the studio's comedic characters and adapted them into darker and edgier settings.

-The first four titles in the line were Future Quest, Scooby Apocalypse, The Flintstones and Wacky Raceland.
-New titles were released in March 2017.
+The first four titles in the line were Future Quest, Scooby Apocalypse, The Flintstones and Wacky Raceland released in 2016.
+Other titles that were released in the following years include Future Quest Presents, Dastardly and Muttley, The Ruff and Reddy Show, The Jetsons, and Exit, Stage Left!
+The Snagglepuss Chronicles.